Schedule AnAppointment

 Summer is a fun time for children.
 Following these steps can help yours have an enjoyable, congestion-free time at camp.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
-To make an appointment with Dr. Hoover or any of CEENTA’s allergy doctors, call 704-295-3000.
+To make an appointment with any of CEENTA’s allergy doctors, you can schedule online or through myCEENTAchart.

 CEENTA ENT physician Matthew Sicard, MD, appeared on WSOC's The Daily Two on September 23rd, 2024 to discuss fall allergy relief in Charlotte and the surrounding areas.